flexa-script/interpreter-prealpha1/README.md

 ### Arrays
 - If an array don't have your size defined, it can be assigned and reassigned of all sizes.
 Altought must respect the dimension
-- If an array has your size defined indeclaration, it can just assigned and reassigned with a same size and dimension array expression
+- If an array has your size defined in declaration, it can just assigned and reassigned with a same size and dimension array expression

+### Types
+- If an variable is not defined, it's undef, and it can be initialized with null or a value
+- Variable has a type, if it is defined, it is fixed, else it will be any and the type can change
+- If a variable is not an array, it can not be assined, even if it be any